GotoRyusuke/ecc-bimodal-alignment/README.md

 | 2    | 1    | Thank you.
 So ...    | 51.4 | 191.9|

 The slices will be saved to a local folder if the `save_folder` arg is given.
 The output of the sample data can be found [here](data/test_aligned_content.csv).
-All the slices corresponding to the sample call are saved in the `data` folder.
+All the slices corresponding to the sample call are saved in the `data/test_align` folder.
 You may check the `.csv` file with the `.wav` files to check whether the slice correctly captures the content of one's speech.

 ## Dependencies and environment